BLMoran/bayesfoRest/README.md

 - [fontawesome](https://rstudio.github.io/fontawesome/) for risk of bias
   icons

-## Contributing
+## Feedback, Issues and Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome feedback, suggestions, issues and contributions.
+Please feel free to contact either either
+<a href="mailto:ben.moran@newcastle.edu.au">Ben</a> submit a Pull
+Request.
+Please note that the {bayesfoRest}

 ## License

-This package is licensed under the AGPL (\>= 3) License.
+This package is licensed under the GPL-3 License.

 ## Acknowledgments